Tenemo/hadrondesign/README.md

 - special tiles? abilities, like to flip chosen tile?
 - if the site ever grows to have more scss, they should be imported separately for each section and themes handled differently
 - tune down score size-based scaling on bigger sizes?
+- add FAQ? a lot of questions get asked all the time